munichpavel/risk-ai-workshop/README.md

 * Add escaping of model-selection-notebook correlation tex table columns
 * Fix latex color theme name for Ubuntu
 * Update github action versions for checkout and setup-python
+* Remove tox, as it duplicated the ci-cd matrix strategy

 ### v2022.1.2